The Syracuse James Joyce Club

 Phone: (315) 622-1132

 The Syracuse James Joyce Club currently has eighty-eight members.
 With fortnightly meetings, it is one of the most active James Joyce clubs among 55 globally.
-Although there were eight people present at the founding meeting on the anniversary of Joyce's death in 1994, it was founded by a 'father and son' team, well, in the metaphorical sense of Stephen Dedalus and his spiritual father and faithful friend, Leopold Bloom!
+Although there were nine people present at the founding meeting on the anniversary of Joyce's death, January 13th, 1994, it was founded by a 'father and son' team, well, in the metaphorical sense of Stephen Dedalus and his spiritual father and faithful friend, Leopold Bloom!
 The 'father' was Dick Long, a former Washington DC and Syracuse newspaperman, writer and TV producer.
 The 'son' part of the 'family' is Tom Lavoie.
 When he worked at Syracuse University Press, it was Tom's gentle, scholarly manner that led the neophytes through the beginning of Ulysses.

 Directions to Le Moyne College